arianalopez30/project4/README.md

 1) I made session and speaker both Strings.
 The speaker is a string because I don't have a list of specific users and the speakers could change at any moment.
 Session was made as a child of the Conference because it will never be orphaned.
 It will always need to be tied to a Conference.
 Furthermore, it will be easier to query, in terms of ancestor.
+Please look below for inline explanation of my models.

 2) Come up with 2 additional queries
 -One query looks for Sessions that are about vampires